ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 {PANEL: ConditionalLoad}

-The `ConditionalLoad` method takes a document's [change vector](../../server/clustering/replication/change-vector), and if this change vector matches the document's current change vector on the server side, it is not loaded.
-If the change vectors do not match, the document is loaded.
+The `ConditionalLoad` method takes a document's [change vector](../../server/clustering/replication/change-vector).
+If the entity is tracked by the session, this method returns the entity.
+If the entity is not tracked, it checks if the provided change vector matches the document's current change vector on the server side.
+If they match, the entity is not loaded.
+If the change vectors _do not_ match, the document is loaded.

 In other words, this method can be used to check whether a document has been modified since the last time its change vector was recorded, so that the cost of loading it